fristaildg/pedalboards/README.md

  - Add more info to the welcome page
  - Figure out how to add more pedals to the database / how to manage pedals database
  - Add user page
+ - Fix Zoom slider in PublicBoard (it does not go to the end of the bar)

 ## Getting Started